-When you see your dog licking, it can appear as a compulsion, especially if your pet licks the same spot repeatedly in an obsessive way.
+When you see your dog’s licking behavior, it can appear as a compulsion, especially if your pet licks the same spot repeatedly like the floor in an obsessive way.
 Some dogs will lick one place on the edge of the couch or the bed, for example.
 This behavior often acts as the dog’s attempt to self-soothe its anxiety or stress.

 If your pup doesn’t have much to do, it could also suffer from boredom.
 High-energy dogs, such as border collies, need a certain amount of exercise each day to use up their vast stores of energy.
 Otherwise, this pent-up energy can feel like anxiety to them and trigger licking and other compulsive behaviors.

-Some dogs have Obsessive-Compulsive Disorder (OCD), which causes them to engage in repetitive behaviors such as licking the floor or carpet, licking a spot on the furniture repeatedly, chasing their tail, spinning in circles continually, and other behaviors.
+Any animal behaviorist will tell you that a bored dog may develop Obsessive-Compulsive Disorder (OCD), which causes them to engage in repetitive behaviors such as licking the floor or carpet, licking a spot on the furniture repeatedly, chasing their tail, walking in circles continually, and other behaviors.
 Some in the veterinary field also call this affliction Canine Compulsive Disorder (CCD).
-Some dogs obsessively chase their tails to the point of injuring themselves, and Labradors, for example, commonly exhibit a compulsion to carry objects in their mouths, such as a stick or stuffed toy.
+Some dogs display compulsive disorders by obsessively chasing their tails to the point of injuring themselves, and Labradors, for example, commonly exhibit a compulsion to carry objects in their mouths, such as a stick or stuffed dog toy.

 Other Triggers for Licking